How I installed every Garuda spin on one partition

 graphics

-The graphics option needs to be set to on if you wish for rEFInd to boot in graphics-mode, instead of just using a console.
-This will be needed for the Plymouth splash screen, and I recommend setting it if you want to boot to Grub as well.
-If you don't, Grub will still load but it will be in a low-resolution mode that can make it difficult to see all the options in the menu on certain displays.
+The graphics option should be set to on if you wish for rEFInd to boot in graphics-mode.
+If you don’t set this, Grub will still load but it will be in a low-resolution mode that can make it difficult to see all the options in the menu on certain displays.

 icon /EFI/refind/gnome_logo.png